 WATCH: "Moondog" Lonnie Mayne eats glass

-The death of "Moondog" Lonnie Mayne
+The Death of "Moondog" Lonnie Mayne

 "My father was a larger-than-than-life character playing a role in a larger-than-life and very unusual industry," his son, also named Lonnie, remembers.
 "While some people probably find the crazy atmosphere I was raised in less than ideal for a child, the diversity of humanity, the passion, and commitment to never disappoint fans — their customers — has impacted every professional decision I’ve made throughout my career.
 My dad would always take the time to talk to everybody.
 It was very impressionable."

-Lonnie Jr. continues, "His ability to know and personalize the experience to his audience — whether he was in the ring entertaining, or on his way to the dressing room making a quiet, personal connection with a young fan — showed that he sincerely felt a deep responsibility to each person, in every interaction."
+Lonnie Jr. continues, "His ability to know and personalize the experience to his audience — whether he was in the ring entertaining or on his way to the dressing room making a quiet, personal connection with a young fan — showed that he sincerely felt a deep responsibility to each person, in every interaction."

-In his rather short eleven years in the wrestling game, Lonnie Mayne should not be seen as merely a flash in the pan.
+Lonnie Mayne should not be seen as merely a flash in the pan in his rather short eleven years in the wrestling game.
 Lonnie’s impact lived on through others.
 Two years after his death, the very popular team of Tony Garea and Rick Martel in the WWF dropped the belts to Rex and King (The Moondogs) comprised of Randy Culley and Sailor Ed White, managed by Captain Lou Albano — a team that took Lonnie’s wild and untamed "Moondog" character and tried to expand on it.

-In Memphis, The Moondogs dialed up the violence to a maximum and were involved in a series of memorable hardcore style matches in a vicious feud with "The Fabulous Ones" (Steve Keirn and Stan Lane).
-Mike Tyson, when inducted into the WWE Hall of Fame in 2012, remembers watching "Moondog" Mayne on TV.
-And still, to this day, the Moondog gimmick is going strong in various territories, all unrelated to Lonnie in name, but perhaps kindred spirits who feel that crazy doesn’t mean crazy if there’s a method behind the madness, and if you do things from the heart the people will stand with you no matter what.
+In Memphis, The Moondogs dialed up the violence to a maximum and were involved in a series of memorable hardcore-style matches in a vicious feud with "The Fabulous Ones" (Steve Keirn and Stan Lane).
+When inducted into the WWE Hall of Fame in 2012, Mike Tyson remembers watching "Moondog" Mayne on TV.
+And still, to this day, the Moondog gimmick is going strong in various territories, all unrelated to Lonnie in name.
+Still, perhaps kindred spirits who feel that crazy doesn’t mean crazy if there’s a method behind the madness.
+If you do things from the heart, the people will stand with you no matter what.